passagemath/passagemath/src/doc/en/developer/packaging_sage_library.rst

 For an implicit namespace package, ``__init__.py`` cannot be used any more for initializing the package.

-In the Sage 9.6 development cycle, we still use ordinary packages by default, but several packages are converted to implicit namespace packages to support modularization.
+In passagemath, most packages have been made implicit namespace packages.

 Source directories of distribution packages